farsightsec/axa/README.md

  1. `rad> connect rad-apikey`: We connected to RAD over the apikey transport using the "rad-apikey" alias.
 The `HELLO` response from the remote end tells us its version number and the protocol level.
  2. `rad> verbose on`: We turn on verbose mode to get more information about each hit.
  3. `rad> 1 watch dns=*.`: We set a DNS wildcard "all-watch".
-This will match all dns hostnames which is what we want for Brand Sentry -- we want to look at the entire DNS namespace (except for four level domains, as per below).
+This will match all dns hostnames which is what we want for the Brand module -- we want to look at the entire DNS namespace (except for four level domains, as per below).
- 4. `rad> 1 anomaly brand_sentry brand=facebook,apple,netflix,google matcher=idn_homoglyph whitelist=*.facebook.com,*.apple.com,*.netflix.com,*.google.com`: We switched on the anomaly detector.
-This command enables the brand_sentry anomaly module looking for Internationalized Domain Names (IDNs) "suspiciously close" to "facebook, google, apple", or "netflix".
+ 4. `rad> 1 anomaly brand brand=facebook,apple,netflix,google matcher=idn_homoglyph whitelist=*.facebook.com,*.apple.com,*.netflix.com,*.google.com`: We switched on the anomaly detector.
+This command enables the brand anomaly module looking for Internationalized Domain Names (IDNs) "suspiciously close" to "facebook, google, apple", or "netflix".
 Hostnames in the `*.facebook.com`, `*.apple.com`, `*.netflix.com`, and `*.google.com` are considered safe and are ignored.
  5. `$ idn -u xn--fcebook-s3a.com.`: We use the [GNU libidn idn](https://www.gnu.org/software/libidn/manual/html_node/Invoking-idn.html) command line tool to convert the punycode encoded domain into its Unicode representation.

 ### 4. Create Your Own Local SIE Node